Blackfreezzer/AuroraGenderHelper/README.md

 ## What is it about?

-Getting less points for DENKI sucks just because you missed gendering a word.
+Getting less points for DWI just because you missed gendering a word sucks.
 This script hopefully helps with that.

 ### A brief description of the script and its possibilities

-The Script checks the textfield against almost 700 non-gendered words and notifys you if it finds one
+The Script checks the textfield against almost 700 non-gendered words and notifys you if it finds one.
+It´s far from perfect and will have false positives,....
+Use at own risk ;)

 ## Requirements